LionWeb-io/lionweb-csharp/src/LionWeb.Core/Core/Notification/README.md

 ## Use cases
 ### How to get informed about changes
-Every partition node of a model, which supports notification API, exposes `GetNotificationHandler()`.
+Every partition node (aka root node) of a model, which supports notification API, exposes `GetNotificationHandler()`.
 A notification is triggered when there is a change to the model.
 `INotificationHandler.Connect` connects a receiver to a sender.
 In the example below, `Observer` is a receiver which counts and prints out the received notifications in its `Receive` member method.
 Receiver can filter notifications via its `Handles` member method.